containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 Using image units allows containers and volumes to depend on images being automatically pulled.
 This is particularly interesting when using special options to control image pulls.

-Note: The generated service have a dependency on `network-online.target` or `podman-user-wait-network-online.service` assuring the network is reachable if an image needs to be pulled.
-If the image service needs to run without available network (e.g. early in boot), this behavior can be disabled by adding `DefaultDependencies=false` in the `Quadlet` section.

 Valid options for `[Image]` are listed below: